Legislative Assembly of Saskatchewan

-There are 61 constituencies in the province, which elect members of the Legislative Assembly (MLAs) to the Legislative Assembly.
-All are single-member districts, though the cities of Regina, Saskatoon and Moose Jaw were in the past represented through multi-member districts, with members elected through Block Voting.
+There are 61 constituencies in the province, which elect members of the Legislative Assembly (MLAs).
+All are single-member districts, though the cities of Regina, Saskatoon and Moose Jaw were in the past represented through multi-member districts, with members elected through block voting.

 The legislature has been unicameral since its establishment; there has never been a provincial upper house.

-The 29th Saskatchewan Legislature was elected at the 2020 Saskatchewan general election.
+The 30th Saskatchewan Legislature was elected at the 2024 Saskatchewan general election.

 Assemblies

 Party standings

-The current party standings in the assembly are as follows:
+The party standings in the Assembly are as follows: